Arab Spring puts women's rights in the spotlight

 There are a few women in the new government, including the ministers for health and social affairs.

 As the country rebuilds after eight months of war, Libyan women are laying out their vision for a new beginning.
-Numerous women's organizations have sprung up since Gaddafi's overthrow, creating meeting centers and holding awareness lectures and workshops on social, political and business issues.
+Numerous women's organisations have sprung up since Gaddafi's overthrow, creating meeting centres and holding awareness lectures and workshops on social, political and business issues.

 "For now we just want enough women to go to elections, this alone is a huge challenge," said Amira Alshokri, co-founder of Tripoli-based NGO Phoenix.
 She said Phoenix had recently sent out thousands of invitations to women for a free "Know your rights" lecture, but only 50 showed up.